-The computational meshes are hexagonal icosahedra which consist of 12 pentagons and $10(2^{2n}-1)$ hexagons for n = 3, 4, 5, 6.
-These quasi-uniform meshes Rev2.9 can be referred to as the X1 meshes.
-The X1 meshes are not shown but the X1 centroidal Voronoi meshes and the OT meshes are slightly different.
-The X1 centroidal Voronoi meshes are generated using Lloyd's algorithm which guarantees that the X1 meshes are nearly centroidal (the Voronoi generating point is co-located with the cell centre) whereas the X1 OT meshes are the Heikes and Randall [23] version of the hexagonal icosahedron, optimised to reduce face skewness.
-The X2, X4, X8 and X16 meshes of 2,562 cells are shown in figure 7 with the ratio between the cell area and the average cell area coloured.
+Lloyd's algorithm which guarantees that the X1 meshes are nearly centroidal (the Voronoi generating point is co-located with the cell centre) whereas the X1 OT meshes are the Heikes and Randall [22] version of the hexagonal icosahedron, optimised to reduce face skewness.
+The X2, X4, X8 and X16 meshes of 2562 cells are shown in Fig. 7 with the ratio between the cell area and the average cell area coloured.

-The centroidal Voronoi meshes in fig. 7 are orthogonal, close to centroidal and the mesh topology (connectivity) is different for all the refinement levels.
+The centroidal Voronoi meshes in Fig. 7 are orthogonal, close to centroidal and the mesh topology (connectivity) is different for all the refinement levels.
 (Lloyd's algorithm generates meshes that are centroidal relative to a density function which means that they are not centroidal when the centroid is simply the centre of mass.)
 The OT meshes all have the same connectivity and they are centroidal but not orthogonal.
-(Orthogonality could be achieved by Voronoi tesselating the meshes, at the expense of centroidality, see section 6.6.)
+(Orthogonality could be achieved by Voronoi tessellating the meshes, at the expense of centroidality, see section 6.6.)

-All of the OT meshes in fig. 7 have regions of anisotropy in between the fine and coarse regions whereas the centroidal Voronoi meshes remain isotropic and the mesh topology changes between resolutions.
+All of the OT meshes in Fig. 7 have regions of anisotropy in between the fine and coarse regions whereas the centroidal Voronoi meshes remain isotropic and the mesh topology changes between resolutions.
 The anisotropy will be investigated further in section 6.5.
 Before looking in more detail at the mesh quality in section 6.5, we will examine diagnostics of convergence in section 6.4.